eezelaya/hello-world/README.md

 This is my first README file based on the Github Repository tutorial.

-I guess this is where I tell a bit about the project.
+This is where I tell a bit about the project.
 ===================
 Hi humans!